AndreiBoris/toronto-theatre-map/plan.md

 6. Implement one marker that moves from marker to marker.
 Maybe create an observableArray(?) array of infoBoxes that opens a 'close all' button - DONE
 7. Get geocoding working such that we don't have to type the coordinate of each place in.
-That is super tedious.
+That is super tedious. - DONE
+7.5.
+Get position attribute to be loaded onto mapManager Marker if found using the ajax call.
 8. Find a way to store that so they only need to make those requests during the first time the page is loaded.
 Measure the difference.
 9. Maybe try to get the second section from wikipedia on the theatres cause